 If you do not file a lawsuit before the statute of limitations for your claim expires, you will lose the right to do so and you might lose your only chance of obtaining fair compensation.

 The Macon boating accident lawyers at Roden Law know the statutes of limitations in Georgia and can work to ensure your claim is filed on time.

 If you were injured in any type of boating accident, it may have been caused by negligence.
 That means you could be entitled to compensation for medical expenses and other damages caused by your injuries.

 However, if you want to pursue compensation, it is to your benefit to have a skilled attorney working with you.
-The boating accident attorneys in Macon at Roden Law have detailed knowledge of the many aspects of these claims, including how to establish that negligence occurred and that it caused your injuries.
+The Macon boating accident attorneys at Roden Law have detailed knowledge of the many aspects of these claims, including how to establish that negligence occurred and that it caused your injuries.